TechieAndroid/sm64redrawn/README.md

 This is the result of many hours of manual work drawing these textures at 10x scale or higher.

-Please give credit to this pack if you plan to use it in a video or other form of social media, you can also link to it here.
+Remember to give credit to this pack if you plan to use it in a video or other form of social media, you can also link to it here.
 Thank you :)

+Do not redistribute this pack without explicit permission.

 If you're interested and would like to help out, check out our Discord server! -> https://discord.gg/tTDdrcd